PraveenNandha33/RestAssuredFramework/README.md

 # RestAssuredFramework
 Created the framework using maven quickstart tempelate.
-Used Cucumber for Behaviour Driven Development
+Used Cucumber for Behaviour Driven Development.
-Used Junit as the test runner
+Used Junit as the test runner.
-Used damianszczepanik/Maven-cucummber-reporting plugin for test reports
+Used damianszczepanik/Maven-cucummber-reporting plugin for test reports.

 Sample Reports